-As an award-winning media producer, he's worked on a variety of projects.
+As an award-winning media producer, JP Keenan has worked on a variety of projects, most recently as the Multimedia Director at Sojourners.
 Through animation, podcasting, documentary, or design he loves being able to tell stories through any format.
 He's traveled and shot various documentaries around the country and is most passionate about using film to inspire folks to get involved in social justice.
-He's also always open to tossing a frisbee around or grabbing chips & queso if you're in DC.
+He's also always open to tossing a frisbee around or grabbing chips & queso if you're in D.C.

 Posts By This Author

 California Governor Jerry Brown Signs Assisted Suicide Bill

 In a controversial decision, California Governor Jerry Brown signed a bill on Monday that allows physicians to prescribe lethal drugs to terminally ill patients.
 As a former Jesuit seminary student, Gov. Brown said the decision was difficult but that he wanted to give terminally ill patients all the options to consider.

 WATCH: A March for Immigration Reform — 100 Women, 100 Miles

 This short documentary profiles 100 women who marched 100 miles to Washington, D.C., to call for comprehensive immigration reform.
 Inspired by the message of Pope Francis, these women believe immigration is a women's issue.

 Sustained by Hope